inseven/incontext/README.md

       it would be much easier if we had a way to generate these as part of the site so importers don't have to think too hard
 - [ ] SQLite is mangling mtimes meaning that some files always get regenerated
+- [ ] I still don't have a good solution for many-to-one compiles